Institute at Brown for Environment and Society

 IBES/STEP Internship Program

 The Institute at Brown for Environment and Society has partnered with environmental organizations to offer paid internship experiences (10 hours/week in the academic year) for Brown University undergraduate students.
-The program will be offered September 4 to December 11.
 These awards allow students to explore career options and engage in experiential learning activities outside of the classroom.
+Cohorts of students begin each year in January, June and September.

 See SPRINT portal to review opportunities